-The third wave of data was collected in late 2016 and is currently being cleaned and analyzed by the HFS Team.
-The outputs and data will be made available shortly.
+The data collected in the third and fourth waves of is currently being cleaned and analyzed by the HFS Team.
+The outputs and cleaned data will be made available shortly.

 The HFS provided data underlying the rationale for the Business Plan Competition, providing cash grants and training to young South Sudanese entrepreneurs.